Samsung/tizen-docs/docs/application/design/wearable/structure/apps.md

 ## App screen

-The app screen shows the icons and titles of all apps installed on Gear, so take their appearance into consideration when you’re designing your own app icon and refer to [Visual design](../visual-design/colors.md#theme_colors) for more details.
+The app screen shows the icons and titles of all apps installed on Gear, so take their appearance into consideration when you're designing your own app icon and refer to [Visual design](../visual-design/colors.md#theme_colors) for more details.

 ## App management

 Apps can be downloaded through the Samsung Gear app on the user's mobile phone or Get more apps in the app list.
-Apps can be rearranged or uninstalled in the edit mode that opens when users touch and hold an app’s icon or title.
+Apps can be rearranged or uninstalled in the edit mode that opens when users touch and hold an app's icon or title.